mtuteja-git/open-cfps/README.md

 # Open CFPs

-A board of open calls for papers that a working engineer would actually submit to: open source, cloud native, databases, Linux and systems, AI infrastructure, agents and MCP, SRE and observability, developer tooling.
+A board of open calls for papers in: open source, cloud native, databases, Linux and systems, AI infrastructure, agents and MCP, SRE and observability, developer tooling.

+Automations run by my dear friend, Claude Code <3

 Live at https://open-cfps.vercel.app.